(Last revised and updated: June 24, 2022)

 Transfer of Your Information

 Personal information collected under this Policy may be transferred from time to time to our offices or personnel, or to third parties, located throughout the world, and the website may be viewed and hosted anywhere in the world, including countries that may not have laws of general applicability regulating the use and transfer of such information.
-You hereby expressly grant consent to Volt Active Data to: (a) process and disclose such information in accordance with this Policy; (b) transfer such information throughout the world, including to the United States or other countries that do not ensure adequate protection for personal information (as determined by the European Commission, each, an “Inadequate Jurisdiction”) and/or countries that may not have laws of general applicability regulating the use and transfer of such information; and (c) disclose such information to comply with lawful requests by public authorities, including to meet national security or law enforcement requirements.
-To the extent required by applicable law: whenever we transfer your personal data (as defined in the GDPR) to an Inadequate Jurisdiction, we ensure a similar degree of protection is afforded to it; where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in the European Economic Area under the GDPR or, with respect to transfers of personal data to the United States, we may rely on the Privacy Shield certification of the recipient; and if we rely on another basis to transfer your personal data to an Inadequate Jurisdiction, we will keep you updated or contact you if required.
+You hereby expressly grant consent to Volt to: (a) process and disclose such information in accordance with this Policy; (b) transfer such information throughout the world, including to the United States or other countries that do not ensure adequate protection for personal information (as determined by the European Commission or the UK Information Commissioner’s Office, as applicable, each, an “Inadequate Jurisdiction”) and/or countries that may not have laws of general applicability regulating the use and transfer of such information; and (c) disclose such information to comply with lawful requests by public authorities, including to meet national security or law enforcement requirements.
+To the extent required by applicable law: whenever we transfer your personal data (as defined in the European Data Protection Laws) to third parties (as described in this Policy) located in an Inadequate Jurisdiction, we ensure a similar degree of protection is afforded to it; we may use specific contracts approved by the European Commission or the UK Information Commissioner’s Office, as applicable, which give personal data the same protection it has in the European Economic Area or in the United Kingdom, as applicable, under the European Data Protection Laws and if we rely on another basis to transfer your personal data to an Inadequate Jurisdiction, we will keep you updated or contact you if required.
 Please contact us if you want further information on the specific mechanisms used by us when transferring your personal data to an Inadequate Jurisdiction.
 If you are a user accessing the website from a jurisdiction with laws or regulations governing personal information collection, use, and disclosure that differ from those of the United States, please be advised that all aspects of the website are governed by the internal laws of the United States and the Commonwealth of Massachusetts, USA, regardless of your location.

 For specific information regarding how we handle personal information transferred from the European Economic Area, Switzerland, or the United Kingdom to the United States, please see the clause below titled “Privacy Shield”.